Skip to content

 Note

-Use of Varnish or Fastly is a requirement for a Clustering setup, as Symfony Proxy does not support sharing cache between several application servers.
+Use of Varnish or Fastly is a requirement for a clustering setup, as Symfony Proxy doesn't support sharing cache between several application servers.

 VCL base files